-Every country has its own special specialties, so are Venezuelan foods.
+Every country has its own special attractions, and Venezuelan foods are one of the countries’ most appealing aspects.
 Though it is located in the northern end of South America, Venezuela’s cooking recipes are influenced by West African, European, and some indigenous cuisines.

 Therefore, they are diverse and abundant in the number of recipes, flavors, and of course, they are so delectable.
 If you have not visited Venezuela yet, why don’t you expand your knowledge about this country through its dishes first?